Trichoplax: Locomotion

 The actual direction in which Trichoplax moves each time is random: if we measure how fast an individual animal moves away from an arbitrary starting point, we find a linear relationship between elapsed time and mean square distance between starting point and present location.
 Such a relationship is also characteristic of random Brownian motion of molecules, which thus can serve as a model for locomotion in the Placozoa.

 Small animals are also capable of swimming actively with the aid of their cilia.
 As soon as they come into contact with a possible substrate, a dorsoventral response occurs: the dorsal cilia continue to beat, whereas the cilia of ventral cells stop their rhythmic beating.
 At the same time, the ventral surface tries to make contact with the substrate; small protrusions and invaginations, the microvilli found on the surface of the columnar cells, help in attaching to the substrate via their adhesive action.

+Using T. adhaerens as a model, 0.02–0.002 Hz oscillations in locomotory and feeding patterns were observed, and taken as evidence of complex multicellular integration, dependent on endogenous secretion of signal molecules.
+Evolutionarily conserved low-molecular-weight transmitters (glutamate, aspartate, glycine, GABA, and ATP) acted as coordinators of distinct locomotory and feeding patterns.
+Specifically, L-glutamate induced and partially mimicked endogenous feeding cycles, whereas glycine and GABA suppressed feeding.
+ATP-modified feeding is complex, first causing feeding-like cycles and then suppressing feeding.
+Trichoplax locomotion was modulated by glycine, GABA, and, surprisingly, by animals' own mucus trails.
+Mucus triples locomotory speed compared to clean substrates.
+Glycine and GABA increased the frequency of turns.